 Protecting Midwest Churches from LGBT Discrimination Lawsuits

-Capitol Insurance & Risk Management Group has recognized the need that churches have for insurance protection from lawsuits that could stem from a church taking a stand.
-We offer Discrimination Acts Coverage to cover lawsuits brought against the church for real or perceived discrimination in regards to same-sex marriage, gender identity issues, and the like.
+Capitol Insurance & Risk Management Group has recognized the need for churches to have insurance protection lawsuits which could stem from this conflict of convictions.
+In order to protect your church and congregation, we offer Discrimination Acts Coverage to cover lawsuits against the church for discrimination.

 Whether it’s helping your church obtain the coverage protection it needs, or helping you implement risk management techniques, Capitol Insurance has been faithfully serving churches for over 35 years.
 We desire to see the gospel go forth through the local church, and we hope to partner with your church as you consider how to best protect your congregation.